-For Cisco IP Phone models 7940 and 7960 the CiscoIPPhoneStatus object can only be pushed (HTTP POST) to the phone but cannot be pulled (HTTP GET).
+The CiscoIPPhoneStatus object can only be pushed (HTTP POST) to the phone but it cannot be pulled (HTTP GET).

 The CiscoIPPhoneStatus object can be refreshed or replaced at any time.
 It is not necessary to clear an existing Status object before sending a new Status object.
 The new object simply replaces the old object.